Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 8. The Linux login prompt will appear.
 Use user name `root` and password `root` to log in.

-## Example 5: Creating a Hello World Application for Linux in Vitis IDE
+## Example 5: Creating a Hello World Application for Linux in the Vitis IDE

 ### Creating Linux Domain